neonevm/neon-evm.docs/docs/governance/technical_implementation/vote.md

 import confirmTx from '@site/static/img/doc-images/governance/confirm-tx.png';
 import approveTx from '@site/static/img/doc-images/governance/approve-tx.png';
 import execute from '@site/static/img/doc-images/governance/execute-tx.png';
+import delegatedTx from '@site/static/img/doc-images/governance/delegated-create-tx.png';

 ## TL;DR

-Managing MultiSig for the DAO requires:
+Managing a MultiSig wallet to engage in the Neon DAO requires you to:

-- Setting up a Ledger hardware wallet
+- Set up a Ledger hardware wallet
-- Installing the Solana app on a Ledger hardware wallet
+- Instal the Solana app on a Ledger hardware wallet
-- Setting blind signing
+- Set blind signing
-- Installing Phantom
+- Install Phantom
-- Connecting Ledger to Phantom
+- Connect Ledger to Phantom
-- Transfer of assets using MultiSig
+- Transfer assets using MultiSig

 ## Introduction

 This tutorial covers setting up a Ledger wallet to apply MultiSig signing for the purposes of voting in the Neon DAO.
-This MultiSig is managed by the web app Squads.
+This MultiSig is managed by the web app *Squads*.
 Squads provides a user-friendly interface for managing MultiSig wallets on the Solana blockchain.
 It allows multiple parties to manage a single address by requiring a specified number of signatures to complete a transaction.

 > Learn [more about Squads](https://squads.medium.com/squads-101-the-two-types-of-squads-34b67d1a6641).